FaRiid152/TurtleBot3_Monster_Firmware/examples/README.md

 - **controller_demo**
   Validates the differential-drive controller.
 Issues linear + angular velocity goals and applies them to motors.

+- **IMU Publisher Demo

+  shows how to publish raw IMU data from the Monster robot to ROS 2.

 ## Notes
 - Ensure robot is on a stand when testing motor code to prevent runaway.
 - For sonar demo, place an object ~20–50 cm in front and check reported distance.